Using an employer of record in Vietnam

 Pay employees in Vietnam

-Local labor law in Vietnam allows each business to choose its own payroll cycle.
-However, a company has to share its pay scale, payroll systems, and labor productivity norms openly and transparently in the workplace, as well as within employee contracts.
+Payroll in Vietnam is processed monthly in Vietnamese Dong (VND).
+A company has to share its pay scale, payroll systems, and labor productivity norms openly and transparently in the workplace, as well as within employee contracts.

 Employees should receive at least their regional minimum wage.

-As an employer, you must also consider mandatory tax deductions in Vietnam.
-These include income tax and social security deductions.
+As an employer, you must also consider mandatory deductions in Vietnam, including Social Insurance, Health Insurance, Unemployment Insurance, and Personal Income Tax.

 Employment laws in Vietnam